 Why you should trust us

-Our experts spent the last NHL season hands-on testing and researching NHL Center Ice to determine its overall value.
-We tested its features and capabilities within a rural market and compared its price and accessibility with ESPN+—the only other service with out-of-market NHL games.
+Our CableTV.com Sports Editor, Taylor Kujawa, spent the last NHL season hands-on testing and researching NHL Center Ice to determine its overall value.
+He tested its features and capabilities in a rural market and compared its price and accessibility with ESPN+, the only other service with out-of-market NHL games.
+This review is the result of that work to see if NHL Center Ice’s quality and reliability truly justify the cost.

 Check out our How We Rank page to learn more about our methods.